Another fantastic adventure in the canyon country! Wow x 10. This Aprils adventure began the day after the ski resort closed for the season.

 We had guide book beta but it was still challenging route finding.
 We used a rope a few times to haul packs and for some belayed scrambling in a few spots.
 I would characterize our route as complex, semi aggressive, very remote and kick ass cool.

 We all felt very grateful and privileged to have experienced such a remarkable wilderness journey and adventure.
 Made even better when shared among a small group of compatible and like minded souls.
-This trip will never be forgotten.
+Another unforgettable trip!

 I shot 535 photos.
 On other excursions of a similar magnitude I average more like 350.
 Here is a link to the “best of slideshow“.
 Thanks for reading my trip report!